(Eingöngu til á ensku)

 The Board of Aurora Foundation held eight board meetings during the year.
 The Annual Board meeting was held in August when the board met for the first time in two years after having held previous meetings on the TEAMS platform.

 At the annual board meeting on the 27th of August, the board was partially re-elected, but Birta Ólafsdóttir stepped down after seven years of work on the board and was replaced by Ólafur Orri Ólafsson.
 Thus, the board is now composed of the following individuals:

 ● Stefán Ingi Stefánsson

 President of the board is Ólafur Ólafsson

-The Fund has its permanent residency at 7-15 Kjalarvogur, 104 Reykjavik.
+The Foundation has its permanent residency at 7-15 Kjalarvogur, 104 Reykjavik.
 Whilst the Freetown office is at 186 Wilkinson Road, Freetown.

 The Fund Finances

 After a fragile year in 2020, all financial markets were on a roll in 2021.
 Therefore, all of Aurora’s main markets showed an increase for the year.
 However, the ISK strengthened again against most currencies during the year, especially the EURO, which offset much of the capital gains measured in ISK.
 Hence, despite some healthy capital gains, larger spending on projects, and slightly higher running costs meant that we again moved into drawing down the assets of Aurora.